quintans/eventsourcing/README.md

 - PotgreSQL
 - MySQL

-#### Polling
+#### Polling and the Outbox pattern

 Another the way to achieve insert CDC is by polling.
-This solution is a solution that works for all kinds of databases.
+This solution is a solution that works for all kinds of databases with transactions.
 This can be used when the database does not have an easy way to provide change streams, or you have to pay expensive licenses.

 Although polling is straight forward to implement and easy to understand, there are something that we need to be aware.

-Events should be stored with an incremental sortable key (partition+sequence discussed above).
-With this we can then replay events after from a specific event.
+Events should be stored with an incremental sortable key (partition+sequence discussed above) and it must be monotonic regarding the same aggregate.

-A poller process then polls the database for new events (the ones without a sequence value).
-The events are then published to a event bus and updated with the returned sequence.
+When writing to the event store we also write into the outbox table.

-> It is assumed that the a monotonic sequence is returned.
+A poller process then polls the outbox table for new events.
+The events are then published to a event bus and deleted from the outbox.

 > Consuming events is discuss in more detail below, in CQRS section.